 On the last day of each month, I review that month’s budget, income, and expenses.
 I make a note of any budget overages or shortfalls I also balance our checkbook.

-After reviewing our budget, I use the awesome You Need A Budget software to create a zero-based budget for the upcoming month.
+After reviewing our budget, I create a zero-based budget for the upcoming month.
 Usually, the changes to the monthly budget are minimal, but it never hurts to review and fine-tune.

 My wife gets paid on the last day of the month, and I get paid on the second Monday of each month.
 I wait until the first Tuesday of each month and deposit both checks in our local bank.

 Bills - I pay all of our bills online, using free bill pay, and schedule all bills to be paid on the second Wednesday of each month.
 A couple of our bills are on auto-draft, but most are paid using online bill pay.
 We know longer write paper checks to pay bills.

 Food / Groceries / Gas – We use the envelope system for managing our cash.
 Here’s a video I made, explaining the system and how it works.
 I also use a debit card for certain expenses, but prefer cash.

 Savings – On the second Wednesday of each month, a portion of income is deducted from our bank account and deposited in our online savings account.
 The amount to be deposited is determined by our current long-term savings goals.
 Currently, we are saving to replace two automobiles and to buy a new kitchen table with chairs.

 That’s it.
 I spend about two hours on the last day of the month working on the budget and making any necessary changes to our bill-payment schedule.
 Once in a while, I’ll have a random bill, something like a car tag fee, that will have to be paid out-of-pocket.
 Oh, yeah.
 I have to make the three minute trip to deposit our checks, once a month.
 Direct deposit is unavailable.